safdar-azeem/vue-ssr-lite/examples/2-hybrid-route-app/README.md

 example.com/admin/settings   -> SPA
 ```

-The global/default render mode is SSR.

-A route tree can override it with:
+The global render mode is SSR.
+A route tree overrides it with:

 ```ts
 meta: {